 - Pt.
 Deen Dayal Upadhyay Park (Rock Garden or Musical Fountain Garden)

 - Manikya Lal Verma Garden

 - The Ropeway

 - Lake Pichola

-Because of scenic greenery, and varying tourist attractions it is the famous spot in Udaipur to explore while traveling.
+Because of scenic greenery, and different tourist attractions it is the famous spot in Udaipur to explore while travelling.
 One can also enjoy the fast food counters, camel and horse ride, and boat ride at the same location.

 Manikya Lal Verma Garden

 The Manikya Lal Verma Park (also known as Doodh Talai Garden), offers a glorious view of Lake Pichola and Doodh Talai.
 It was constructed in the year 1995 by Nagar Parishad (Municipal Council) Udaipur and was named after Manikya Lal Verma (Former Chief Minister of Rajasthan).
 There are stairs constructed to reach to the garden with the separate road for vehicles.
 And, on the top of it, Karni Mata Temple is located with the white stone idol of the goddess inside the zone.